Android-for-Python/Android-for-Python-Users/README.md

 }
 ```

-The Java method generating the callback will be called from Java, depending on the overall implementation you may need a Java wrapper to call the method and catch the result.
+The Java method generating the callback will be called from Java.
+The same Java need to reference the `CallbackWrapper` instance.
+Depending on the overall implementation you may need a Java wrapper to call the method and catch the result.
 Extra Java wrapper or not, call the Python like this:

 SomeJavaClass.java

 ```
 import org.wherever.whatever.CallbackWrapper;

+class SomeJavaClass() {

+   CallbackWrapper callbackClass;

+   public SomeJavaClass(CallbackWrapper wrapper) {
-   CallbackWrapper callbackClass =  // self.callback_instance passed from Python
+       // self.callback_instance passed from Python
+       CallbackWrapper callbackClass = wrapper;
+   }

    // This would be the result of some Java callback, and not a static string.
    String javaCallBackResult = "Greetings Earthlings";

    // At last, the actual Java callback callbackClass.callback_string(javaCallBackResult);

+}
 ```

-If the Java class specifying the callback is `abstract`, you **must** provide an `implementation` in Java.

-The Java is added to the project using the `android.add_src` option in `buildozer.spec`.
+Place the Java files in `<project>/src/org/wherever/whatever/` and in `buildozer.spec` set `android.add_src = src` .

 ## Android Notifications